acleone/pyspawner/README.md

 has lots of concurrent idle users, then it better have lots of memory.

 This project tries to solve some of these problems by forking an environment for each new client.
+Thanks to Copy-on-write, the new environment will barely use any memory until it's modified.

 Any output from the forked worker process is sent to the client in type-length-value encoded messages, and clients can send messages to the worker process' stdin.

 Overview
 ========

 * src/pyspawner.c - The main eventloop.
-* src/server.c - Set's up the accept()-ing socket for clients.
+* src/server.c - socket for accept()-ing clients.
 * src/client.c - Client interaction.
 * src/auth.c - Client authentication.
 * src/pyenv.c - The python execution environment.